 The Legislative Assembly committee system is currently comprised of seven standing committees, including the two joint standing committees administered by the Assembly (see below), the Procedure and Privileges Committee (which took over from the Standing Orders and Procedure Committee and became a standing committee in 2007), the Public Accounts Committee (with the power to examine any matter of public expenditure) and three portfolio-based committees, which are:

 The Delegated Legislation Committee was established in November 1997 with 8 members, 4 from each House of Parliament.
-Members will be appointed by the Houses of Parliament for the Thirty-Eighth Parliament.
 Its function is to consider and report to the Houses on any regulation made under a parent Act which:

 This committee has two members from each House of Parliament, with members to be appointed by each House for the Thirty-Eighth Parliament.